Cheesebaron/Cheesebaron.MvxPlugins/PULL_REQUEST_001.md

 a Visual Studio Template.
 These Templates if you recall do something similar to the NuSpec substitutions enabling the developer to choose a solution other than Movies and to locate where the solution will be deposited.

-I will not attempt to do this for any of the other plugins, but it could be helpful for consistency.
+I do not plan to do this for any of the other plugins, but it could be helpful for consistency.
 I will also add an additional MD file that documents the FormsPresnter solution from the viewpoint of a developer trying to use that plugin.
 If you need help in getting the remaining Plugins into the same state I can help.

-On my own Site I intend to setup a collection of XAML based project and item templates that cover a range of things.
+On my own Site I intend to publish a collection of XAML based project and item templates that cover a range of things.
 They will need the FormsPresenters NuGet, but they cover a range of topics.
+For example: using both shared and PCL projects together; using rich data models that include Data Annotations, Validations and Defaults;
+use of Odata to transact models as JSON in both directions via RESTFUL interface with c# model code shared between Server and Client; usage of T4 to auto generate
-For example usage of the new Entity Framework 7 for SQLite.
+ViewModel inclusions from the Data Models; usage of the new Entity Framework 7 for SQLite; Using Open ID Connect to establish an X509 Client Certificate on a
+Mobile device.

 ### FormsPresenter for Windows and Windows Phone no Silverlight ###